saran-sankar/blockchain-stocks/README.md

 Or run $python blockchain.py -p <port (default:5000)> to configure required ports manually (default is 5000,5001 and 5002 for miners,
 5003 for a trader/investor
-and 5004 for a company.
+and 5004 for a company (for IPO).
 You can add more ports after making changes in the code accordingly)

 For adding the required node modules, run $npm install